Let’s immerse ourselves into the future, in a world where paper sheet music does not exist anymore…

 Oh…and also no more page turn issues in the future.
 Either the maestro turns pages for everyone at the exact measure, or every musician has their own page turning Bluetooth pedal for more comfort.
 It is quicker, more precise and a noise free movement within the silent concert hall.
 The digital reader can also recognize the music starting and launch itself,enabling an automatic page turn.

 The concert can now start; the musicians can concentrate solely on their music and leave the distracting details behind.

 II.
 The Publisher

-So, to sum up: this new technology lowers manufacturing and logistics costs, eliminates stock and hacking issues and also eliminates the paper-related environmental impact.
+So, in summation: this new technology lowers manufacturing and logistical costs, eliminates stock and hacking issues and also eliminates the paper-related environmental impact.

-At a time when paper score sales are decreasing compared to score sales online, the evolution towards digitalization seems unavoidable.
-Today, everyone impacted by the digitalization of the music world tries to adapt and develop good habits towards digital sheet music.
+At a time when paper score sales are decreasing compared to score sales online, the evolution towards digitization seems unavoidable.
+Today, everyone impacted by the digitization of the music industry tries to adapt and develop good habits towards digital sheet music.
 As difficult as it may be for some, at some point musicians will have to abandon their old but dear paper scores and embrace this technological revolution.